qd-cae/qd-cae-python/README.md

   - Fix: add_part could cause a segfault
   - Fix: `KeyFile.save` did only write one keyword, if they had the same `KeyFile.position``.
   - Fix: Adding a `Keyword` without a `position` specified simply appends the `Keyword` to the end of the file.

-*Changelog 18.02.2018*
-Version 0.7.0

-The `KeyFile` class was rewritten entirely with a ton of new features, such as keyword creation and manipulation.
-The main idea was to create or read a `KeyFile` and preserve its whole structure including comments.
-We will make a few tutorials to explain enitre the capabilities and limits.

-For more info see the [Documentation](https://qd-cae.github.io/qd-cae-python/build/html/index.html) an [Introduction](http://www.qd-eng.de/index.php/2018/02/19/manipulating-ls-dyna-keyfiles-in-python/).
-We also plan to do more tutorials.

-qd.cae.dyna
- - The `KeyFile` class can now read all keywords
-   - using `filepath=""` creates an empty `KeyFile`
-   - using `read_keywords=True` reads all keywords as generic keywords
-   - using `parse_mesh=True` creates the mesh specific keywords below and loads the mesh.
-If `parse_mesh=False`, then also the mesh keywords are treated as generic keywords.
-   - using `load_includes` ... loads the includes of course
- - Added new classes related to the `KeyFile` enhancement:
-   - `Keyword`: Generic keyword class for all keywords
-   - `NodeKeyword`: if `parse_mesh=True` then this class is used for nodes keywords
-   - `ElementKeyword`: if `parse_mesh=True` then this class is used for element keywords
-   - `PartKeyword`: if `parse_mesh=True` then this class is used for part keywords
-   - `IncludeKeyword`: handles include keywords
-   - `IncludePathKeyword`: handles include path keywords
- - `KeyFile.save` preserves the file structure including comments
- - Note: While one can add mesh entities to a `KeyFile`, one can currently not delete them
- - Note: `KeyFile` reading performance has not been tuned yet ...
- - Fix: `D3plot` can now read files with temperature field

 # Documentation